 Yankton is a somewhat small city located in the state of South Dakota.
 With a population of 14,687 people and four constituent neighborhoods, Yankton is the seventh largest community in South Dakota.

 Yankton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Yankton is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Yankton who work in office and administrative support (14.48%), food service (9.59%), and sales jobs (9.55%).
+Overall, Yankton is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Yankton who work in office and administrative support (10.86%), healthcare (10.25%), and sales jobs (9.67%).

-The per capita income in Yankton in 2010 was $24,581, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $98,324 for a family of four.
+The per capita income in Yankton in 2018 was $30,204, which is upper middle income relative to South Dakota and the nation.
+This equates to an annual income of $120,816 for a family of four.
 However, Yankton contains both very wealthy and poor people as well.

 Yankton is a somewhat ethnically-diverse city.
 The people who call Yankton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Yankton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yankton include Irish, Norwegian, Czech, and English.
+The greatest number of Yankton residents report their race to be White, followed by Native American.
+Important ancestries of people in Yankton include German, Norwegian, Irish, English, and Czech.

 The most common language spoken in Yankton is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Italian.